davxy/bandersnatch-vrf-spec/specification.md

 The difference is the proof format: Thin VRF stores the nonce commitment $R$ rather than the challenge $c$, which enables batch verification at the cost of a slightly larger proof.

-**Security**: VRF input points MUST be constructed via hash-to-curve.
-If a prover knows $d$ such that $I = d \cdot G$, they can forge arbitrary outputs for that input, because the delinearization merges the Schnorr and VRF pairs into a single check that collapses when all points are multiples of $G$.

 ## 3.1.
 Prove